Empowering student leaders to make a real difference in their schools and community.

 As a staff member, am I required to attend?

 School staff are not required to attend the event.
 However, we are more than happy to welcome you throughout the conference.
-We strongly encourage you or appropriate staff/executives to attend ASLC on Day 3.
+We strongly encourage staff/executives and families to attend ASLC on Day 3.
 On this day conference participants will be led through a vision and goal setting workshop.
-It is a great opportunity for you to sit down with your students and work together on building a strong 12month leadership vision for your school.
+It is a great opportunity for you to sit down with your students and work together on building a strong 12 month leadership vision for your school.

 Can I send students that have not or may not be elected into leadership positions?